Stat-Y/Multivariate-response-regression-with-low-rank-and-generalizd-sparsity/README.md

 ## Overview

-Multiple response regression with low-rank and generalized sparsity, also can be noted as Multi-task learning with low-rank and generalized sparsity is a multi-task learning model which can be used for models assuming various structures for the coefficient matrix, e.g., one can assume low-rank and sparse coeffcient matrix or low-rank and generalized sparse coefficient matrix.
+Multiple response regression with low-rank and generalized sparsity, also can be noted as Multi-task learning with low-rank and generalized sparsity is a multi-task learning model which can be used for models assuming various structures for the coefficient matrix, e.g., one can assume low-rank and sparse coeffcient matrix (Z=I case) or low-rank and generalized sparse coefficient matrix (Z!=I case).
 Optimization for this model can be done with ADMM algorithm.
 See the main paper for more details.

 ## Data